cypress-io/cypress-documentation/content/guides/tooling/IDE-integration.md

 To set up in [Visual Studio Code](https://code.visualstudio.com/) you can open `Preferences / Settings / User Settings` and add the `json.schemas` property.
-Make sure to replace `cypress.json` with your configuration file if not the default.
+Make sure to replace configuration file with your configuration file if not the default.

 ```json